sh4tteredd/nothing-phone-1-tools/README.md

 ## Collection of useful scripts for the Nothing Phone(1)

-I made these two script to make the life easier to who has a bricked NP(1) or if you simply wants a clean install of the OS!
+I made these two script to make the life easier to who has a bricked NP(1) or if you simply want a clean install of the OS!

 ### Usage: